 Enrolling in Biomedical Science

-Biomedical Science is also one of the pathways to the Bachelor of Medicine and Bachelor of Surgery (MBChB) programme.
+Biomedical Science equips students for a wide range of opportunities in scientific industries or the health sector and is one of the pathways to the Bachelor of Medicine and Bachelor of Surgery (MBChB) programme.

 - CHEM 110 Chemistry of the Living World